 The common units may not be offered or sold in Hong Kong, by means of any document, other than (a) to "professional investors" as defined in the Securities and Futures Ordinance (Cap.
 571, Laws of Hong Kong) and any rules made under that Ordinance or (b) in other circumstances which do not result in the document being a "prospectus" as defined in the Companies Ordinance (Cap.
 32, Laws of Hong Kong) or which do not constitute an offer to the public within the meaning of that Ordinance.
-No advertisement, invitation or document relating to the common units may be issued or may be in the possession of any person for the purpose of the issue, whether in Hong Kong or elsewhere, which is directed at, or the contents of which are likely to be read by, the public in Hong Kong (except if permitted to do so under the laws of Hong Kong) other than with respect to the common units which are intended to be disposed of only to persons outside Hong Kong or only to "professional investors" as defined in the Securities and Futures Ordinance (Cap.
+No advertisement, invitation or document relating to the common units may be issued or may be in the possession of any person for the public in Hong Kong (except if permitted to do so under the laws of Hong Kong) other than with respect to the common units which are intended to be disposed of only to persons outside Hong Kong or only to "professional investors" as defined in the Securities and Futures Ordinance (Cap.
 571, Laws of Hong Kong) or any rules made under that Ordinance.